 The Woodlands Township honors patriots, first responders of September 11, 2001

-THE WOODLANDS, TX -- The Woodlands Township and Board of Directors hosted two events on September 11, 2020, in memory of those who were lost during the terrorist attacks of September 11, 2001, and in honor of the first responders who continue to selflessly serve the community today.
+THE WOODLANDS, TX -- The Woodlands Township and Board of Directors hosted two events on September 11, 2021, in memory of those who were lost during the terrorist attacks of September 11, 2001, and in honor of the first responders who continue to selflessly serve the community each and every day.

-To watch a replay of the ceremonies, please visit The Woodlands Township Facebook page at www.facebook.com/TheWoodlandsTownship.
+To watch the ceremonies, please visit The Woodlands Township Facebook page at www.facebook.com/TheWoodlandsTownship.
 For more information about The Woodlands Township, please call 281-210-3800 or visit www.thewoodlandstownship-tx.gov.